Security incident reporting - official channels.

 - Australia: Australian Digital Health Agency

-- Regulatory Requirements: Many jurisdictions have mandatory reporting requirements with strict timelines
+- Regulatory requirements: many jurisdictions have mandatory reporting with strict timelines.

-- Legal Implications: Proper reporting can provide legal protections and demonstrate due diligence
+- Legal implications: proper reporting can provide legal protection and demonstrate due diligence.

-- Insurance Notification: Most cyber insurance policies require prompt notification to maintain coverage
+- Insurance: most cyber policies require prompt notification to keep coverage valid.

-- Establish Clear Reporting Chains within your company
+- Establish clear reporting chains within your business.

-- Train Staff on how to identify and report security events
+- Train staff to identify and report security events.

-- Maintain a Contact List of relevant authorities and stakeholders
+- Maintain a contact list of the relevant authorities and stakeholders.